mgholls/mgholls.github.io/index.md

-# Welcome to My GitHub Pages Site

-Hello!
-This is the home page for my personal website, hosted with [GitHub Pages](https://pages.github.com/).
+---
+layout: default
+title: Home
+---

 ## About

-This site is a work in progress and I have just started trying out the technology.
+This site is an experiment to try out the [GitHub Pages](https://pages.github.com/) technology.
+I have some idea about having a personal blogging site and want to see how little effort it could be.
+Perhaps I will buy into Swyx's * learning in public * ideas ;-)

-Later I may add things like :
+Consider eadding things like :

 - Project showcases
 - Blog posts